mainej/schema-voyager/doc/sources.md

 (schema-voyager.cli/extract-source file-source)
 ;; =>
 [{:db/ident              :person/given-name
-  :db.schema/deprecated? true}]
+  :db.schema/deprecated? true}
+  ,,,]
 ```

-Read on to learn about the sources Schema Voyager understands and how to merge them.
+Read on to learn about the sources Schema Voyager understands and how it merges them.

 ## How to use with `schema-voyager.cli`